4ry1337/my-obsidian/Rust/Rust - References and Borrowing.md

 ## Mutable References
 We create a mutable reference with `&mut`.
 Mutable references have one big restriction: if you have a mutable reference to a value, you can have no other references to that value.

- The benefit of having this restriction is that Rust can prevent data races at compile time.
+ The benefit of having this restriction is that [[Rust Programming Language|Rust]] can prevent data races at compile time.
 A _data race_ is similar to a race condition and happens when these three behaviors occur:

 - Two or more pointers access the same data at the same time.
 - At least one of the pointers is being used to write to the data.